 Doctors, nurses, social workers, aides, friends, loved ones, and volunteers who run errands are all so very helpful.
 However, most clients don’t want to spend precious time and energy scheduling everyone.
 Doulas are also project managers and can easily coordinate visits so the client can concentrate on enjoying friends and loved ones instead.

-I help clients create recipe books, life stories either written or recorded and other legacy projects that can be handed down to future generations.
+I help clients create recipe books, written or recorded life stories, and other legacy projects that can be handed down to future generations.
 These are cherished gifts for grieving loved ones in the weeks, months, and years ahead.